 EARNING A MASTER’S DEGREE AT STEVENS

-Once you’ve chosen your path, Stevens makes it easier to earn your degree.
+Once you’ve compared data science vs. computer science and chosen your path, Stevens makes it easier to earn your degree.
 The Schaefer School of Engineering & Science offers both the MSCS and the MSDS entirely online.
 Whether you choose computer science or data science, you’ll get the qualifications required to advance without taking a leave of absence from your current job — or even taking time off work.
 A master’s degree from Stevens can also help land one of the few, highly coveted remote computer science or data science jobs that often go to candidates with advanced degrees from schools with a reputation for excellence.

 Stevens ranks #8 in the nation on U.S. News & World Report’s lineup of the best graduate-level online computer information technology degree programs.
 The MSCS and MSDS faculty includes world-class computer science and data science experts who conduct cutting-edge, future-focused research in artificial intelligence, cybersecurity, Big Data and information science.
 The curricula in the MSCS and MSDS programs follow industry demand.
 And the online learning experience the Schaefer School of Engineering & Science offers is supportive and designed to foster career success.